eclipse/epsilon-website/mkdocs/docs/doc/eol.md

-count(iterator : Type \| condition) : Integer                        |Returns the number of elements in the collection that satisfy the condition exists(iterator : Type \| condition) : Boolean                       |Returns true if there exists at least one item in the collection that satisfies the condition forAll(iterator : Type \| condition) : Boolean                       |Returns true if all items in the collection satisfy the condition nMatch(iterator : Type \| condition, n : Integer) : Boolean          |Returns true if there are exactly `n` items in the collection that satisfy the condition none(iterator : Type \| condition) : Boolean                         |Returns true if there are no items in the collection that satisfy the condition one(iterator : Type \| condition) : Boolean                          |Returns true if there exists exactly one item in the collection that satisfies the condition
+count(iterator : Type \| condition) : Integer                        |Returns the number of elements in the collection that satisfy the condition exists(iterator : Type \| condition) : Boolean                       |Returns true if there exists at least one item in the collection that satisfies the condition forAll(iterator : Type \| condition) : Boolean                       |Returns true if all items in the collection satisfy the condition mapBy(iterator : Type \| expression) : Map |Returns a map containing the results of the expression [as keys and the respective items of the collection as values](https://www.eclipse.org/epsilon/live/?14131930). nMatch(iterator : Type \| condition, n : Integer) : Boolean          |Returns true if there are exactly `n` items in the collection that satisfy the condition none(iterator : Type \| condition) : Boolean                         |Returns true if there are no items in the collection that satisfy the condition one(iterator : Type \| condition) : Boolean                          |Returns true if there exists exactly one item in the collection that satisfies the condition